kali-linex/linex/Documentation/networking/dsa/dsa.rst

 The Distributed Switch Architecture subsystem was primarily designed to support Marvell Ethernet switches (MV88E6xxx, a.k.a.
-Link Street product line) using Linux, but has since evolved to support other vendors as well.
+Link Street product line) using Linex, but has since evolved to support other vendors as well.

-The original philosophy behind this design was to be able to use unmodified Linux tools such as bridge, iproute2, ifconfig to work transparently whether they configured/queried a switch port network device or a regular network device.
+The original philosophy behind this design was to be able to use unmodified Linex tools such as bridge, iproute2, ifconfig to work transparently whether they configured/queried a switch port network device or a regular network device.